hyperledger-labs/splice/support/PREFLIGHT_CHECKLIST.md

 - Remember that the preflights run with the same version as the one deployed in the cluster, therefore before investigating the code make sure to check out the cluster-specific branch that is in sync with the deployed version.

-1. Check when was the last deployment for the cluster, and if it could've introduced new features/changed the test thus triggering the failures.
-This can be easily done by using the script to search for jobs, eg: `.circleci/search-ci-deployment.sh -n deploy_devnet`.
+1. Check when was the  deployment for the cluster, and if it could've introduced new features/changed the test thus triggering the failures.
+The age of the pods can be a decent indication
 2. Using either k9s (from a cluster directory like `cluster/deployment/cidaily`) or through the [gcloud ui](https://console.cloud.google.com/kubernetes/workload/overview?project=da-cn-scratchnet) validate the current deployment status and check if any components are failing or restarting.
 3. The CI job has a step *Displaying commands to download gcloud logs*.
 This prints the `cncluster gcloud_logs` command to download the logs for each app in our cluster for the timeframe the test ran.
 Downloading all of them can be slow so usually you want to identify the potentially relevant apps based on the tests that failed.